 You can check your Equifax® and TransUnion® scores on Credit Karma.

-Some lenders let you apply for prequalification, which is a process that helps you determine your chances of loan approval.
+Some lenders let you apply to prequalify for a personal loan, which is a process that helps you determine your chances of loan approval.
 Prequalification results in a soft credit inquiry, which won’t hurt your credit scores.
 But if you decide to officially apply for the loan, the lender will perform a hard credit check, which can lower your credit scores by a few points.

 If your credit isn’t great and you don’t prequalify, then it may be worth it to hit the pause button on the loan application while you improve your credit.
 And take note: Even if you prequalify for a loan, it doesn’t mean you’ll be approved.
 If you are approved for a loan, your final terms may change if you officially apply.